 This makes it harder for them to stretch when lying down.

-That's why you might feel ok for a few minutes, but then you gradually start to develop lower back pain as gravity tries to flatten your spine against the bed, but stiff lower back muscles won't allow it to do so.
+That's why you might feel ok for a few minutes, but after lying down for awhile, your lower back starts to hurt as gravity tries to flatten your spine against the bed.

 Here's How To Stretch Stiff Lower Back Extensor Muscles: